 LOOK!
 ON LANCASTER AVENUE

 A curated community arts show taking place in vacant storefronts in the area.
-Planning was done by a series of volunteer commitees, so there had to be a lot.

 Second Fridays are thriving and the logo is still in use, while much of the rest has been a mixed bag.
 Development and institutional investment in the area is increasing, but that brings new challenges along with its benefits.
 One thing's for sure: Lower Lancaster Avenue is gaining more prominence as an event destination.
 In 2014, the neighborhood was one of four to host Night Market, a massive and anticipated food truck gathering.
 It was amazing to see the street so full.